askming/study_notes/_sources/Stats/Note-Correlated Data Analysis.md

    - Modelling the correlation in longitudinal data is important to be able to obtain correct inference on $\beta$s.
 Incorporating correlation into estimation of regression models is achieved via **weighted least squares**.

-## Weighted least-squares (WLS) estimation
+#### Weighted least-squares (WLS) estimation

-*All following etimators are weighted LS etimators, the difference is in the choince of the weight and its impact on the variance (thus the interval) estimation of beta.*
+*All following etimators are weighted LS etimators, the difference is in the choince of the weight and its impact on the variance (or efficiency thus the interval) estimation of beta.*

+*Generalized least squares is like weighted least squares but uses a covariance matrix that is not diagonal.*

 - (no distribution assumption on $y$) The **weighted least-squares** estimator of $\beta$, using a symmetric *weight matrix*, $W$, is the value $\hat{\beta}_W$, which minimize the quadratic form